 Above are photos from that shoot and a contribution by our good friend, Jen Winston of @jenerous.
 Her words capture the journey of our models (@corey_meets_world and @iamjarijones) and the challenges and beauty of the human struggle.

-We're proud to report that in just under 72 hours, we raised almost $1,000 for the NYC based organization G.L.I.T.S (@glits_inc), a grassroots organization dedicated to supporting the LGBTQIA internationally.
+We're proud to report that this collaboration raised almost $1,000 in one day for the NYC based organization G.L.I.T.S (@glits_inc), a grassroots organization dedicated to supporting the LGBTQIA internationally.